Questions? Call or text anytime 📞 818-446-9627

 Improving Relationships: Partner, Baby, and Self

 The perinatal period significantly impacts relationships.
 Your connection with your partner undergoes shifts, the bond with your new baby develops, and your relationship with yourself transforms.
-Psychodynamic therapy can help navigate these complex relational dynamics.
+Psychodynamic getting support can help navigate these complex relational dynamics.

 • Partner Relationship: Therapy can illuminate how the stress of new parenthood impacts communication and intimacy, potentially bringing underlying relational patterns to the surface.
 Understanding these dynamics can foster empathy and improve connection.